ghaccount409-school/csc299-project/tasks2/README.md

 - **Organize tasks hierarchically with subtasks** - add subtasks to parent tasks, or link existing tasks as subtasks
 - Show individual task details with linked tasks and subtask counts
 - **Mark tasks as important** with visual highlighting (yellow) - includes mark/unmark commands
+- Task IDs and titles are highlighted in green in terminal listings for easier scanning
+- **Delete tasks** with optional handling of subtasks (delete them or orphan them)
 - **Sort tasks** by due date, creation time, title, or ID with ascending/descending options
 - Human-friendly `created_at` format (YYYY-MM-DD HH:MM:SS UTC)
 - Default JSON data file: `tasks.json` next to `prototype_pkms.py` (override with `--data`)